GridProtectionAlliance/GrafanaTemplates/README.md

 ---

 Note: When clicking links to download JSON files, the GitHub file preview page will be shown with the JSON text.
-To the right above the file, next the word "Raw", there is a download button.
+To the right above the file, to the right of the button labeled "Raw" and left of the button with an image of a pencil, there is a download button.
 Click this button to download the JSON to your local system.
 For example:

 ![Click Download Button](img/ClickDownloadButton.png)